mill-ornrakorn/STEHealth-Application/README.md

 ## Installation 💻
 There are two installation methods.

-**1️⃣ The first method:** Clone this repository
+**1️⃣ The first method:** Clone this repository or download this repository in [releases](https://github.com/mill-ornrakorn/STEHealth-Application/releases)

-Clone this repository and install R and R packages.
+Clone this repository or download this repository in [releases](https://github.com/mill-ornrakorn/STEHealth-Application/releases) and install R and R packages.
 Some R packages, such as [r-inla](https://www.r-inla.org/download-install) and [capture](https://github.com/dreamRs/capture), need to be manually installed by the user as they are not available on CRAN.

 **2️⃣ The second method:** Portable Application (supported Windows OS only)